nembrinj/protofablab/topics/03_containerization/README.md

 directories or config files.

 # Security
-It is important to consider security when making any computer science application.
-Especially when the technology is new and constantly changing.
+When using such new and developing technology it is especially important to consider the security aspects.
 Furthermore, the research conducted on containers paints a bleak picture.
-A [paper](https://dl.acm.org/doi/10.1145/3029806.3029832) from 2017 states that on average each container had 180 vulnerabilities.
+A [paper](https://dl.acm.org/doi/10.1145/3029806.3029832) from 2017 states that on average each container has 180 vulnerabilities.
-Since then new technology has arisen to improve the security of containers.
+Since then new technology have arisen to improve the security of containers.

 ![Clair_Logo](https://cloud.githubusercontent.com/assets/343539/21630811/c5081e5c-d202-11e6-92eb-919d5999c77a.png)

 As described by themselves, [Clair](https://github.com/quay/clair) is an open source project for the static analysis of vulnerabilities in application containers.
-It performs this analysis by inspecting containers layer by layer for known security flaws, which appear in an extensive database.
+It performs this analysis by inspecting containers layer by layer for known security flaws.
+These flaws are all stored in an extensive database provided by Clair.
 Using Clair does not make your containers safer per se, but knowing the vulnerabilities helps immensely when trying to fix them.

-With this in mind we set out to analyze the [autowlan](https://github.com/Harveg/autowlan) container provided during the lecture and also the PiHole container discussed above.
+With this in mind we set out to analyze the PiHole container discussed above and also the [autowlan](https://github.com/Harveg/autowlan) container provided during the lecture.
-We did so, as to find out if the security of containers had improved in recent years and as to see how easy it was to use Clair.
+We did so, as to find out if the security of containers had improved in recent years and as to test how easy it was to use Clair.

 ### Hypothesis